AdaGold/exquisite-react/README.md

 1. For each component, list out what data needs to be referenced within it, and what data type each piece of data is.
 Particularly, think about:
     - If the `PlayerSubmissionForm` component handles a player's submission of poetry, what should that component do with that data?
     - How should the `FinalPoem` component get all of the parts of the poem?
-    - What kind of input elements should `PlayerSubmissionForm` use?
-What does this mean about the `PoemInput` component?
+    - What kind of input elements should `PlayerSubmissionForm` use? (aka checkbox, text, button, submit, etc...)
     - What should the `Game` component represent and be responsible for?
 1. For each piece of data in each component, determine if it should be part of that component's `state` or passed in as a `prop`.